How should a gambler with insider information bet?

 A scientist by the name of John Kelly Jr solved this problem by considering the optimum amount to bet to be that which maximises the expected rate of return of the bet.
 You will learn in S1 A-level maths that the term expected value or expectation value has a precise mathematical definition.

-where X_1,X_2,X_3, \dots ,X_n are the n random outcomes of our bets.
+where are the random outcomes of our bets.

 Taking natural logarithms of both sides of equation 1, we have